Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ---

-## 9 User Stories
+## 9. User Stories

-### User Types
+### 9.1 User Types

-#### 1. Admin
+#### 9.1.1 Admin

-**Description**: Admin users manage the overall system and have control over user management, settings, and reporting.
+Admin users manage the overall system and have control over user management, settings, and reporting.
 They ensure the platform operates smoothly and securely.

-- **Permissions**: Can manage users, assign roles, monitor site activity, and configure system settings.
+- **Permissions**: Manage users, assign roles, monitor activity, and configure system settings.
-- **Goals**: Ensure system security and performance, manage users, and monitor activity to maintain system integrity.

-#### 2. Regular User
+#### 9.1.2 Users

-**Description**: Regular users are the primary users of the DebtFreePlanner platform.
-They use the platform to input debt details, calculate repayment plans, and track their progress over time.
+Users are the primary users of the DebtFreePlanner platform.
+They input debt details, calculate repayment plans, and track their progress over time.

-- **Permissions**: Can create and manage their own debt repayment plans, update their user profile, and visualize their progress.
+- **Permissions**: Create, update, and manage their debt repayment plans.
+Access profile settings and visualizations.
-- **Goals**: Reduce debt efficiently by using the repayment strategies provided (Snowball, Avalanche, etc.).

-#### 3. Collaborator
+#### 9.1.3 Collaborator

-**Description**: Collaborators are users who are invited by a Regular User to assist in managing specific debt plans.
-They may have limited access and roles based on permissions set by the Regular User.
+Collaborators are users who are invited to assist in managing specific debt plans.
+They may have limited access and roles based on permissions set by the User.

-- **Permissions**: Can view or edit specific debt repayment plans based on the permissions granted (e.g., read-only, editor).
+- **Permissions**: View or edit specific debt repayment plans based on permissions (read-only, editor).
-- **Goals**: Help the primary user manage and optimize debt repayment plans.

-#### 4. Guest (Future Feature)
+#### 9.1.4 Guest

-**Description**: Guest users are those who visit the public-facing parts of the website, such as the landing page or blog.
+Guests are users who visit the public-facing parts of the website, such as the landing page or blog.
 They may be potential users interested in learning more about the platform.

-- **Permissions**: Can access only public pages, such as the blog and landing page.
+- **Permissions**: View only public pages like the blog or product information.

-- **Goals**: Learn more about the platform before signing up.
+---

-### Initiative 1: Foundation and Architecture
+### 9.2 Initiative 1: Foundation and Architecture

-This initiative focuses on laying the technical groundwork for the project, including CI/CD, initial deployments, and validation of key architectural elements.
-It ensures that the project's core structure is in place before progressing to user-facing features.
+This initiative focuses on laying the technical groundwork for the project by performing the initial deployments to validate key architectural elements.
+It includes reviewing key documents to ensure a strong foundation for future development.

-#### Epic 1: Technical Prototype & Architecture Validation
+#### 9.2.1 Epic 1: Technical Prototype & Architecture Validation

 - Deploying the app to the chosen hosting platform.
 - Establishing CI/CD pipelines for automated builds, tests, and deployment.
 - Basic IdP platform setup.
 - Setting up essential testing frameworks (unit, integration, performance, and observability).
-- Secondary technologies or things that are not critical to the application will not be tested.
+- Secondary technologies or non-essential components will not be tested.

-#### Epic 2: Product Ideation Validation
+#### 9.2.2 Epic 2: Product Ideation Validation

-Gather feedback regarding the various documents to validate the product's strategic direction:
+Gather feedback regarding the key documents to validate the product's strategic direction:

 - Brand Identity Guidelines (BIG).MD
 - Development and Documentation Standards.md